 Once you’re inside you’re provided with access to a “1-on-1 coach” who you’ll find out is just a salesperson & that they’re merely there to encourage you to deposit with their recommended brokers (so that the creators of the program can earn a commission at your expense).

-And on top of that you’re provided with a series of training videos which are again just intended on getting you sign up with various different things so that the creator can earn even more commissions once more.
+And on top of that, you’re provided with a series of training videos which are again just intended on getting you to sign up with various different things so that the creator can earn even more commissions once more.

 Realistically there is no chance you are going to be turning $1 into $10,000 with this program..
 The likelihood is that it’s just going to see you losing money rather than making it.